DevYSM/filterable/README.markdown

 #### Step 3: Use in a Controller

-Apply the filter in a controller:
+Apply the filter in a controller.
+You can use the filter in two ways:

+**Method 1: Using Filter Instance**

 ```php
 <?php